Shelley Waggener

 Founder | Co-CEO | Executive Producer | Screenwriter

-In addition to her work in entertainment, Gena is a breast cancer survivor and passionate community advocate.
-She channels that experience into meaningful storytelling and philanthropic initiatives, including leadership roles supporting the Hands and Heart of Hope Foundation and efforts benefiting the Pink Lotus Breast Center.
+In addition to her work in entertainment, Gena is a breast cancer survivor and dedicated advocate.
+She brings that experience into her work with purpose, supporting philanthropic initiatives including leadership roles with the Hands and Heart of Hope Foundation and efforts benefiting the Pink Lotus Breast Center.

-With experience spanning production, writing, and large-scale event development, Gena is passionate about empowering creatives and building opportunities for storytellers in emerging markets.
-Through Storyville Studios, she is developing artist-driven film and television projects while helping position the Ozarks as a vibrant new destination for entertainment production.
+With experience spanning production, writing, and large scale event development, Gena is deeply committed to empowering creatives and expanding opportunities for storytellers in emerging markets.
+Through Storyville Studios, she is helping position the Ozarks as a dynamic and competitive destination for film and television production.